mycroft-solutions/configuration-guides/mycroft-api/README.md

 ## Keycloak schema

-Start with creating a work directory and unzipping the **Installation Package** there.

-Authenticate to your database
+Start with authenticating to your database:

 ```sh
 mysql -u root -p